 Step 3: If student wishes to appeal decision, the student must complete an Appeal Form.
 The form can be obtained from the Chief Operating Officer or Student Services department.
-The student must submit the complaint form to the Academic Advisory Committee (AAC) as required on the form.
+The student must submit the complaint form to the Appeals Committee as required on the form.

-Step 4: If the appeal is grade related, the student has fourteen (14) days from the end of the MOD for which the grade was earned, to submit the appeal form.
+Step 4: If the appeal is grade related, the student has fourteen (14) calendar days from the end of the MOD for which the grade was earned, to submit the appeal form.

-Step 5: The COO will communicate with the complainant the date the Academic Advisory Committee will meet.
+Step 5: The COO will communicate with the complainant the date the Appeals Committee will meet.